mangrovesdb/MangrovesDB/docs/source/index.rst

 Welcome!
 =======================================

 Mangroves is a **SQL layer over any blockchain network**.
-We proudly focus on helping blockchain developers and new blockchain users.
-You can simply read/write data from/to underlying blockchain networks including ``ethereum`` (``on-chain, layer 2, NFT, Defi``).
+We proudly focus on simplifying Blockchain development for data analysts, BI, and blockchain developers by leveraging SQL.
+You can easily read/write data from/to underlying blockchain networks including ``ethereum`` (``on-chain, layer 2, NFT``).

 .. image:: /images/mangrovesCLI.svg